orditeck/2ndbrain/What for and how I use Home Assistant.md

 I've been using Home Assistant for years now, and while I have many items on my todolist, I thought I could share what I currently use Home Assistant for and what is my setup.
 I tried several integrations and devices through the years.
 Some I came to love, some to forget, some to regret and finally, some to heartfully hate (looking at you, Tuya).

+But even after a few years of use, I feel like I'm still an amateur user.
+Home Assistant has so many features and so so many integrations to play with!

 ## My setup
 There are several ways to install Home Assistant and it can be installed on many different type of devices.
 From my reading on forums, it looks like lot of people install it on a Raspberry Pi.
 Pis aren't exactly cheap in Canada and they're not that easy to get.
 I'm also never 100% sure of what my use of Home Assistant would or will be, it's such a powerful piece of software and it has so many cool integrations that I preferred having something a bit too powerful than the contrary.